 I think ample bubbles increase kombucha’s refreshing quality tenfold.
 A second ferment is also a great way to use free or wild fruit and experience exotic flavors like pink guava.

-It's worth noting that even when I choose the most costly fruit from the market, the highest expense is 89 cents for a 16-ounce bottle.
-What a savings from buying kombucha at the grocery store!
+It's worth noting that even when I choose the most costly fruit from the market, the highest expense for our bubbly kombucha is 89 cents for a 16-ounce bottle.
+Isn't that a remarkable savings from buying kombucha at the grocery store?

-- Use unflavored real tea that is not decaffeinated.
-See notes on best tea above.
+- Tea - use unflavored real tea that is not decaffeinated.
+See notes on the best tea above.

-- Use filtered or purified water without chlorine.
+- Water - use filtered or purified water without chlorine.

 - Clean hands and equipment and make sure there are no traces of soap present.

-- Cool sweetened tea to room temperature before adding starter liquid and SCOBY.
+- Cool tea to room temperature before adding the starter liquid and SCOBY.

-- Store kombucha brew in a dark location, (pantry or cupboard) where it won't get jostled.
+- Store in a dark location, (pantry or cupboard) while fermenting where it won't get jostled.

 - Test flavor by slipping a finger-capped straw down the side and extracting a taste.